-If you’ve always dreamt of a vine covered arbor redolent with blooms but live in an area with significant winds and didn’t think there were any suitable vines for windy locations, this is the article for you.
+If you’ve always dreamt of a vine-covered arbor redolent with blooms but live in an area with significant winds and didn’t think there were any suitable vines for windy locations, this is the article for you.
 There are, indeed, wind resistant vines that can withstand these conditions.
 In fact, vining plants may be the perfect solution for windy gardens.
 Read on to find out about windy garden vines.

 About Vines for Windy Locations

 It is true that sustained winds or gusts can wreak havoc with many plants.
 As the plants are tugged at by the wind, the roots are pulled from the soil, making them weaker and weaker.
-They may lose their ability to absorb water, which leads to smaller plants, unusual development and even death.
+They may lose their ability to absorb water, which leads to smaller plants, unusual development, and even death.
 Winds may also break stems, branches, or even trunks, which disrupt the plants ability to uptake water and nourishment.
 Also, drying winds may take their toll on plants by reducing air temps and increasing water evaporation.
 Some plants are more susceptible to winds than others.
 They may be more pliable with stems that bend without breaking, have narrower leaves that don’t catch the wind, and/or waxy leaves that conserve moisture.
 Among these are wind resistant vines - those that are able to withstand sustained or gusty wind conditions.

 Types of Windy Garden Vines